pa2si/salsa-calendar/README.md

-v 0.1.9
+v 0.1.10

 that's new:

-- Date is now a shadcn datepicker
+- successfully submit form fields to prisma database. (date is still missing)

 to dos:

-- datepicker
+- replace datepicker with date and time picker

 - order of about and Nav Links change when logged in
 - create an event